Barleead/Exoplanets/README.md

 |27|st\_age|Age of the host star|
 |28|st\_dens|Mass per unit of volume of the star|

-Fun piece of trivia, the letter classification (pl_letter) indicates the order of discovery for planets and for stars it references the size of the star.

 The types of planets used in my Tableau visualizations are: